Lion of the Desert: Censorship in Italy

 The Italian authorities banned the film in 1982 because, in the words of Prime Minister Giulio Andreotti, it was "damaging to the honor of the army".
 The last act of the government's intervention against the film was on April 7, 1987, in Trento; afterward, MPs from Democrazia Proletaria asked Parliament to show the movie at the Chamber of Deputies.

 The movie was finally broadcast on television in Italy by Sky Italy on June 11, 2009, during the official visit to Italy of Libya's then leader Muammar Gaddafi, whose government funded the movie.

-In 2015, the book Staging Memory by Stefania Del Monte dedicates a whole section to the movie.

 Reception

-Cinema historian Stuart Galbraith IV writes about the movie: "A fascinating look inside a facet of Arab culture profoundly significant yet virtually unknown outside North Africa and the Arab world.
+Cinema historian Stuart Galbraith IV wrote that the movie was: "A fascinating look inside a facet of Arab culture profoundly significant yet virtually unknown outside North Africa and the Arab world.
 Lion of the Desert is a Spartacus-style, David vs. Goliath tale that deserves more respect than it has to date.
 It's not a great film, but by the end, it becomes a compelling one."

-The verdict of British historian Alex von Tunzelmann about the movie is: "Omar Mukhtar has been adopted as a figurehead by many Libyan political movements, including both Gaddafi himself and the rebels currently fighting him.
+Film critic Vincent Canby wrote: "Spectacular… virtually an unending series of big battle scenes."
+The verdict of British historian Alex von Tunzelmann about the movie was: "Omar Mukhtar has been adopted as a figurehead by many Libyan political movements, including both Gaddafi himself and the rebels currently fighting him.
 Lion of the Desert is half an hour too long and hammy in places, but its depiction of Italian colonialism and Libyan resistance is broadly accurate."

-Film critic Vincent Canby writes: "Spectacular… virtually an unending series of big battle scenes."

-Clint Morris describes the movie as: "A grand epic adventure that'll stand as a highpoint in the producing career of Moustapha Akkad."
+Clint Morris of Film Threat described the movie as: "A grand epic adventure that'll stand as a highpoint in the producing career of Moustapha Akkad."

+On the other hand, film critic C.W.
+Smith wrote that the "multimillion-dollar spectacular turns out to be a two-hour-and-forty-minute yawn".
+He complained that the bias in the portrayal of characters was obvious, saying that Graziani was portrayed as a "comic book caricature of a Nazi storm trooper."

+The film made $1 million at the box office on its original U.S. release.